Explore IS-IS Data Structures

 • Once the neighbors are discovered, an adjacency is established with them.

-• Neighbors exchange the contents of their LSP database3 and, based on the results of that exchange, any missing LSPs.
+• Neighbors exchange the description (table-of-contents) of their LSP database3 and, based on the results of that exchange, any missing LSPs.

 Examining IS-IS neighbors is thus the next logical step after examining the local IS-IS parameters; the command to use is often show isis neighbor (or show isis adjacency).
 You should be looking for the following information: